carloscinelli/mrsensemakr/README.md

 <!-- commit -->

-To install the development version on GitHub make sure you have the package `devtools` installed.
+To install the development version on GitHub make sure you have the R package `devtools` installed.

 ``` r